 Dr. Masaki has received numerous teaching and research awards, and was selected by Hawaii physicians to “The Best Doctors in America” 3 times.
 She is a co-author on over 200 publications in scientific journals.

-This continuing nursing education activity is pending approval by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1 nursing contact hour.
+Valid for the live webinar and archived webinar: This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1 nursing contact hour.
+Approval valid through 9/5/2020.
+OCEAN ID #2018-29.

-This webinar will be recorded and available on the HAH website for up to two (2) years after the live presentation.
-One (1) nursing contact hour is pending approval for the archived webinar by the Oregon Nurses Association, an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+One (1) nursing contact hour approved for the archived webinar by the Oregon Nurses Association, an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+See above disclosure.

 State licensure boards have final authority on the acceptance of individual courses.